Athletics at the 1980 Summer Olympics – Men's 400 metres

 The men's 400 metres was an event at the 1980 Summer Olympics in Moscow.
 The competition was held from July 27 to July 30, 1980.
 Fifty athletes from 32 nations competed.
-The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-The event was won by Viktor Markin of the Soviet Union, the nation's first title in the men's 400 metres and first medal in the event since 1956.
+The maximum number of athletes per nation had been set at three since the 1930 Olympic Congress.
+The event was won by 0.24 seconds by Viktor Markin of the Soviet Union, the nation's first title in the men's 400 metres and first medal in the event since 1956.
 With the United States boycotting the Games, the country was not represented on the podium for the first time since 1920.
 Australia earned its first medal in the event with Rick Mitchell's silver, while East Germany won its first medal with Frank Schaffer's bronze, which was the first medal by any German since the United Team took silvers in 1956 and 1960.

 Background

 This was the nineteenth appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 Defending gold medalist from 1976 Alberto Juantorena of Cuba returned to try to repeat without competition from the Americans, but with an Achilles tendon injury from 1979.
 Other returning finalists were fourth-place finisher Fons Brijdenbach of Belgium, sixth-place finisher Rick Mitchell of Australia, and seventh-place finisher David Jenkins of Great Britain.
 The field was relatively open, with no clear favorite.

 Botswana, Guinea, Laos, Libya, the Seychelles, Sierra Leone, and Syria appeared in this event for the first time.
 Great Britain made its seventeenth appearance in the event, most of any present in Moscow but still one behind the United States at 18.